 Policy coordination

-Qatar has initiated more anti-corruption reforms than most of its peers in the Arab world.
-High and regularly rising salaries combined with a moderate workload in the public sector play an important role in reducing the temptation for petty corruption.
-This has been helped by the slimming down of the bureaucracy following government spending cuts.
-Qatar’s immersion in the global economy has also forced it to adhere more rigorously to international anti-corruption standards.
-The country’s constitution stipulates in Article 128 that “ministers shall not use their official posts in any way for their own interests or for the interests of [those with] whom they have special relations.”
-The State Audit Bureau, established as an independent entity in 1973, scrutinizes the accounts of all ministries and their affiliated departments and bodies, alongside accounts of public corporations, national companies and other government bodies.
-In November 2011, the Administrative Control and Transparency Authority (ACTA) was set up to trace power and money abuses.
-According to the Worldwide Governance Indicators, Qatar’s score regarding control of corruption rose slightly from 77.4 in 2018 to the 79.3 percentile rank in 2019.
+Article 128 of the constitution stipulates that “ministers shall not use their official posts in any way for their own interests or for the interests of [those with] whom they have special relations.”
+The State Audit Bureau, established as an independent entity in 1973, scrutinizes the accounts of all ministries and their affiliated departments and bodies, as well as the accounts of public corporations, national companies and other government bodies.
+In November 2011, an Administrative Control and Transparency Authority was established to investigate abuses of power and money.
+According to the World Bank’s Worldwide Governance Indicators (WGI), Qatar’s control of corruption score has hovered around the 77th – 79th percentile ranks since 2015, with a slight drop to 75 in 2023.

 Anti-corruption policy